han-yaeger/yaeger-tutorial/README.md

 And it also enables a good Object Oriented approach to place the responsibility of handling a collision at the right entity.

 ### Add collision detection for Hanny and the Swordfish
-There are several different algorithms for collision detection but Yaeger only supports the most simple implementation, which is based on the Bounding Box of an Entity.
+There are several algorithms for collision detection but Yaeger only supports the most simple implementation, which is based on the Bounding Box of an Entity.
 This method is called Axis Aligned Bounding Box (AABB) collision detection and is implemented through the interfaces `AABBCollided` and `AABBCollider`.